takuma1102/nonabsdid/README.md

 `nonabsdid` is an R package for visualizing and comparing heterogeneity-robust staggered DID event-study estimates under <ins>**non-absorbing**</ins>, binary treatment.

-It uses existing estimators and runs existing ones via their own packages, then puts their output on the same time axis, the same tidy schema, and the same ggplot2 panel so you can compare them at a glance.
+It covers existing multiple estimators and runs ones via their own packages, then puts their output on the same time axis, the same tidy schema, and the same `ggplot2` panel so you can compare them at a glance.

 Supported estimators: